decko-commons/decko-ubos/README.md

 # decko-ubos
+Packaging Decko tool for UBOS

+# Update local docker image

+    # might need docker pull command?

+    docker build -t ubos-green .

 # Docker dev environment

-To get a dev instance running, run the following from the root of this repo.
+1. To get a dev instance running, make sure you have docker installed and then run the following from the root of this repo.

     rake run_green

-Update UBOS to the latest and greatest:

-    % sudo ubos-admin update

-Relax the rules usually requiring valid package signatures for all packages on UBOS.
-This allows you to install your own packages without having to sign them.
-In the UBOS container, in file /etc/pacman.conf, change this line:

-    LocalFileSigLevel = Required TrustedOnly

-to this:

-    LocalFileSigLevel = Optional
+2. Sign in as root (Note: password is in the output)
+3. Run setup shell script inside container.

+    /home/decko-ubos/setup.sh

+    # at the end you should be in /home/decko-ubos/decko

 # Update to latest Decko version

-    pacman -Sy # sync maybe?
-    pacman -S base-devel

-    pacman -S decko # install existing decko (that gives us ruby, bundler etc)
-    # should probably be able to get away with less.
+1. Start by updating gems (including decko)

     bundle update

+2. Meanwhile, edit PKGBUILD.

+    - update decko version in PKGBUILD
+    - reset pkgrel to 1 if it has been changed

+3. Run the following

-    # update version in PKGBUILD
+    updpkgsums   # update checksum in PKGBUILD
+    makepkg -f   # generate a new package